thomasheinemann/disaster_response_pipeline/README.md

 The model is based on the "word to vector" (word2vec) model (https://github.com/RaRe-Technologies/gensim) in which contrary to the more simple bag of words approach, the embedding to nearby words is effectively taken into account.
-In the framework of this model each word is represented by a vector.
+In the framework of this model, each word is represented by a vector.
-The higher the dimensionality of these vectors, the more expressive are the euclidian distances between words for representing the meaning of each word.
+The higher the dimensionality of these vectors, the more expressive the Euclidian distances between words for representing the meaning of each word.
 Similar words have thus a very short distance.
-As the intention is to group similar meaning words, one may not increase the dimensionality too much; otherwise all words would have its distinct position in a high dimensional vector space and would stand out unique (as in the bag of words approach).
+As the intention is to group similar-meaning words, one may not increase the dimensionality too much; otherwise, all words would have their distinct position in a high dimensional vector space and would stand out uniquely (as in the bag of words approach).
 So, one has to compromise/optimize.

-In the fit procedure the digitized projections of these vectors are transformed into onehotencoded vectors.
+In the fit procedure, the digitized projections of these vectors are transformed into one-hot encoded vectors.
-For each text message a histogram over all onehotencoded vectors is created.
+For each text message, a histogram of all one-hot encoded vectors is created.
 The plethora of histograms then enters the TF-IDF-Transformer.
-Corresponding results are then passed to the StandardScaler (its mean stays untouched due to sparsity of data) and finally passed to the classifier.
+Corresponding results are then passed to the StandardScaler (its mean stays untouched due to the sparsity of data) and finally passed to the classifier.
 The classifier consists of an augmented version of the OneVsRest-classifier which uses the LogisticRegression classifier.

-The classifier is converging to its final solution using the cross validation method GridSearchCV with the f1-score of class 1 forming the metric that is aimed being maximized.
+The classifier is converging to its final solution using the cross-validation method GridSearchCV with the f1-score of class 1 forming the metric that is aimed to be maximized.
-The f1-score of class 1 was chosen over accuracy since one prefers in emergency situations rather having a false positive classification (affecting precision of class 1) than a false negative (affecting precision and recall of class 1).
+The f1-score of class 1 was chosen over accuracy since one prefers in emergencies rather having a false positive classification (affecting the precision of class 1) than a false negative (affecting precision and recall of class 1).
-This strategy together with a balanced class weight pushes the sensitivity of the classifier to the right direction as in the majority of cases a positive classification is rare and a classifier which always produces "0" would otherwise produce a good accuracy.
+This strategy together with a balanced class weight pushes the sensitivity of the classifier in the right direction as in the majority of cases a positive classification is rare and a classifier that always produces "0" would otherwise produce a reasonable accuracy.

-In order to proof that the word2vec model can be superior with respect to the bag of words model, the hyperparameter setting covers one setting for the word2vec and one for the bag of words approach.
+To prove that the word2vec model can be superior to the bag of words model, the hyperparameter setting covers one setting for the word2vec and one for the bag of words approach.
-GridSearchCV-algorithm checks out both settings and compares so found scores.
+GridSearchCV-algorithm checks out both settings and compares so-found scores.
-It turns out that the setting comprising the word2vec model actually wins.
+It turns out that the set comprising the word2vec model wins.
 The difference in score is about 0.358 vs 0.345 for an 80-20 train-test-split.

-With respect to the training data, is worth-mentioning that one can recognize that text messages, for which a relation to categories was investigated, are categorized with "related=1".
+Concerning the training data is worth mentioning that one can recognize that text messages, for which a relation to categories was investigated, are categorized with "related=1".
 Non-investigated text messages are categorized with "0" throughout all target variables (including "related" - see Figure 2 in the web app).
-These non-investigated text messages were excluded from training and evaluating as one should not know from the text alone whether it was investigated or not.
+These non-investigated text messages were excluded from training and evaluation as one should not know from the text alone whether it was investigated or not.

-In the following, a graphical representation for a disaster message "I need medicine" is shown.
+In the following, a graphical representation of the disaster message "I need medicine" is shown.
 ![use_case_example](use_case_example.png)